Are You...?: Production

+Casting

 Rome actor Ray Stevenson was cast as the season's main villain, Isaak Sirko, for nine episodes.
 Sirko was a high-ranking member of a Ukrainian crime syndicate.
 He was the first new cast member for season 7 to be cast.
 Dexter showrunner Scott Buck had previously worked on Rome as a writer.
 Stevenson was convinced to accept the role after Buck revealed that the character was gay and heartbroken and acting out of love and revenge on Dexter.
 He considered it a big opportunity to play such a pivotal role.
 Stevenson also enjoyed the personal stake the character had in killing Dexter.

 Jason Gedrick was cast as George Novikov, the owner of a crime-run Miami gentleman's club, in a multi-episode arc.

 Calista Flockhart was announced as a guest star in an unknown role, but did not end up appearing in the episode.

 Billy Brown makes his last appearance as Detective Mike Anderson.
 Scott Buck says Mike's death "was not taken lightly at all.
 It was done partially because Mike seemed to be the best cop in the precinct last season and because so much of our show is more about serial killers and about Dexter's secrets and stuff but we do take place in a police station which is an extremely dangerous place.
 And when police officers do die, it's always a horrible tragedy and often it's for the most silly minuscule reasons imaginable so we just try to play it as real as possible."
 Josh Cooke and Aimee Garcia continue to appear as Louis Greene and Jamie Batista, respectively.
-Enver Gjokaj was cast in a one-episode guest role as Viktor Baskov, originally named Viktor Karev.
+Enver Gjokaj was cast in a one-episode guest role as Viktor Baskov.

 Nicholas Vigneau and Savannah Paige Rae were cast as Dexter and Debra as children for flashback scenes.
 Kathrin Middleton as Doris Morgan.
 Andrew Kirsanov makes his first in a set of recurring appearance as Isaak's loyal bodyguard, Jurg Yeliashkevych.
 Dana L. Wilson was cast as recurring Miami Metro Detective Angie Miller.